-I've already talked about how Y-Chromosnal Adam would in fact by Noah at the earliest.
+I've already talked about how Y-Chromosnal Adam would in fact be Noah at the earliest.
 The odd thing is how it seems that Mitochondrial Eve lived more recently.
-Creationist or Evolutionist model, that's what one would naturally expect given how Human Reproduction works.
+Creationist or Evolutionist model, that's not what one would naturally expect given how Human Reproduction works.

 I have a theory I can't prove.
 But I can't help but wonder if still Mitochondrial Eve can be identified in The Bible.

 Chuck Missler likes to say that the Woman of Revelation 12 is Israel "In the sense that she starts with Eve".
 I did a blog post where I argued that in a sense The Woman of Revelation 12 is Rachel.

 I also already cited above evidence that Dinah wasn't Jacob's only Daughter.
 Rachel bore Joseph right before they left Laban's house in Aram.
 She gave dies giving birth to Benjamain.

 It's unclear how much time passed in between, further complicated by me disagreeing with most commentators on when during Jacob's 20/21 year serving Laban Joseph was born.
 To me the idea that Rachel had Joseph as soon as she married Jacob rendering the whole story of her angsting over not being able to conceive absurd.

 I also think from analyzing that narrative, that Leah's children weren't born till he was married to Rachel.
 So I think Reuben was older then Joseph by around 6 years, more then 5 but less then 7.

 Reuben laying with Bilhah seemingly happens not long after Rachel died.
 Which suggests enough time passed for Reuben to grow from 6 to at least 12 but probably older.
 So plenty of time for Rachel to have had a few daughters in between her sons.
 Perhaps she had at least one during the time at Shechem, and at least one during the time at Bethel.